deepakstwt/deepakstwt/README.md

 ## 👨‍💻 About

-Software developer with experience building iOS applications and full-stack web applications.
-Currently working with Swift/SwiftUI for native iOS development and Next.js/React for web applications.
-Interested in integrating AI capabilities into applications using OpenAI and Google Gemini APIs.
+Software Developer with experience building scalable full-stack web applications and native mobile solutions.
+Strong background in modern frontend and backend development, with hands-on experience using React, Next.js, Node.js, and Swift/SwiftUI for cross-platform and native workflows.
+Actively exploring the integration of AI-driven capabilities into applications using APIs such as OpenAI and Google Gemini, with a focus on building reliable, production-ready systems.

 **Currently:** B.Tech Computer Science at Galgotias University (2022-2026)